F-l-i-x/TouchOSC/modules/README.md

 ## ![The Numpad](numpad/)

-A foldable numpad to change other controls or to directly send the MIDI or OSC commands of your desire.
+A foldable numpad to change other controls or to directly send the local, MIDI or OSC commands of your desire.

 ![numpad](numpad/pics/preview3.gif)

 ---
 There may be workarounds implemented to prevent current issues of Touch OSC, but i can not guarantee 100% functionality or reliability.